Personal Data Protection Policy

 Personal data refers to information which identifies you such as your name, personal identification number (NRIC or passport number), electronic email address, mailing address, contact numbers, etc.

-For CAS, individuals include, but not limited, to the following:
+For C11, individuals include, but not limited, to the following:

 - Staff (either paid or not paid.
-Unpaid staff include volunteers, lay person holding office or represents CAS in anyway.)
+Unpaid staff include volunteers, lay person holding office or represents C11 in anyway.)

 - Researchers; and